Frequently Asked Questions

 I get an error message when trying to watch the videos.
 How can I see the videos?

 I passed the test, but I don't remember which e-mail I used at registration.
-How can I retrieve my Certificate?
+How can I validate my Certificate?

 Search your e-mail accounts for "certificate" or "plagiarism" or "Test ID".
 If you can find the Certificate that was mailed to you, then login with that e-mail address.
 Or, you can validate it by using the unique Test ID and one other piece of information from the Certificate (and so can your instructor).